-Plotting the Covid-19 explosion in Bengal as state saw India’s longest-ever state election
+Plotting the Covid-19 explosion in Bengal as it saw India’s longest-ever state election

 On April 27, the Madras High court hauled up the Election Commission for its role in the Covid-19 surge.
 “Your institution is singularly responsible for the second wave of the pandemic,” a bench of Chief Justice Sanjib Banerjee and Justice Senthilkumar Ramamoorthy said.
 “Your officers should be booked on murder charges probably.”

-On Monday, the Bengal BJP launched a scathing attack on the court, calling its observations a “conspiracy” and calling for an investigation into the bench.
+On Monday, the Bengal BJP launched a scathing attack on the court, calling its observations a “conspiracy” and demanding an investigation into the bench.
 “The court and the Trinamool are saying the same thing,” the party’s chief spokesperson said.